How to Renew your Motorcycle LTO Registration in 2023

 MONTH

-The second to the last digit of your plate number, on the other hand, corresponds to the weekly deadline for your motorcycle registration renewal.
+The second-to-last digit of your plate number, on the other hand, corresponds to the weekly deadline for your motorcycle registration renewal.

 SECOND TO THE LAST